viniciusoyama/component_party/README.md

 end
 ```

+Using the controller's instance variables just like views doesn't make sense in a ViewModel implementation.

-Also, as we want to make things more explicitly (in case that another dev that doesn't know about this gem enters the project) so it's better to always have to write the command.
+Also, as we want to make things more explicitly (in case of another dev that doesn't know about this gem enters the project), it's better to always have to write the command.

 ```
 render component: true
 ```

-# Style namespacing
+# Style namespacing: css scoped by component

+## How to write my css?
 Each rendered component will be wrapped inside a div with a dynamic data attribute storing the component path.
 This means that you can create custom css for each component.
 Example:

 ```
 app